*Computer Tech has IT"

 This program is designed to give the students hands on experience in a high tech lab while using state-of-the-art equipment.
 Students can work at their own pace on many of the projects.

-Computer Technology I - IT Essentials
+Computer Technology I - PC Repair

-The IT Essentials course covers the fundamentals of computer hardware and software and advanced concepts such as security, networking, and the responsibilities of an IT professional it it designed for students who want to pursue careers in ICT (Information and Communication Technology) and students who want to gain a functional knowledge of computers.
+The IT Essentials course covers computer hardware and software fundamentals, security, networking, and the responsibilities of an IT professional.
+It is designed for students who wish to pursue a career in Information and Communication Technology (ICT) and students who want to gain a functional knowledge of computers.
 Students who complete the course will be able to describe the internal components of a computer, assemble a system, install an operating system, and troubleshoot issues using system tools and diagnostic software.

-Computer Technology II - CCENT
+Computer Technology II - Introduction to Networking

 Computer Technology Advisory Board members:

 Phone: (207) 743-7756 ext.
-2239
+9259

 Fax: (207) 743-0667